hadrielk/tracetools/README.md

 an Object-based JSON format.
 The input file/stdin can be Array or Object-based JSON.

 Further details are available with `tracefilter -h`.

+### trace2object

+Takes a JSON Array-based trace file and converts it to an Object-based one, with the entries moved into a "`traceEvents`" object key field.
+This allows one to add more metadata to the trace file.

+Usage: `trace2object [<filepath>]`

+Uses `stdin` by default, unless a `path/to/file` is given.
+If the input JSON is already Object-based, it is passed through unchanged.

 ## Background